oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * Links

 ### 3.3.1 Type Definition Within Fields
-A type without fields (Simple types, ArrayOf, MapOf) may be defined anonymously within a field of a structure definition.
+A type without fields (Primitive types, ArrayOf, MapOf) may be defined anonymously within a field of a structure definition.
 Simplifying converts all anonymous type definitions to explicit named types and excludes all type options ([Table 3-2](#table-3-2-type-options)) from FieldOptions.